canonical/sphinx-docs-starter-pack/README.rst

 *******

 This script is an entrypoint intended to simplify adoption of this starter pack.
-Simply download the script, and run it locally.
+Download and run this file it to install the starter pack in an arbitrary directory of the repo.

 sp-files
 ********

 This directory contains the files required for the functionality of the starter pack.
-If you do not wish to use the ``init.sh`` script, these are the files you should be using.
+If you don't want to run ``init.sh`` for some reason, use these files.

 sp-docs
 *******

-This directory contains files in use for the documentation of this project.
+This directory contains the documentation for the starter pack itself.
+To view it in your browser, change to this directory and type `make run`.

 sp-tests
 ********